 Whilst immigration age profiles are generally younger than the Australian population, the above profile has higher proportions in 15 to 24 age groups that historically typical, due to the high level of student immigration since early 2000s.
 This brings added pressure on competition for accommodation and employment wages for local young people, given working rights available to these students.

 You have now covered the fundamentals of Demography, Births, Deaths and Migration.
 These are the 3 key driving forces of Populations.
 In the final Course 207, you will see how these forces are related and the impact of their evolution over time in growth of population numbers.
 You will also see how important Demography skills are to other fields.
-And last but not least, you get a chance to do an Assignment!

 To go to the final course, click 207 Demography Destinations